dburles/meteor-two-factor/README.md

 #### isVerifying()

-Indicates the current state between having generated an authentication code and awaiting verification.
+Reactive function that indicates the current state between having generated an authentication code and awaiting verification.

 ## API (Server)